zzm634/typeorm-no-arp/docs/connection-options.md

 * `entityPrefix` - Prefixes with the given string all tables (or collections) on this database connection.

+* `entitySkipConstructor` - Indicates if TypeORM should skip constructors when deserializing entities from the database.
+Note that when you do not call the constructor both private properties and default properties will not operate as expected.

 * `dropSchema` - Drops the schema each time connection is being established.
 Be careful with this option and don't use this in production - otherwise you'll lose all production data.
 This option is useful during debug and development.